LonelyUlmo/CS457_Project/README.md

 - Sends the game board to the players
 - TODO:
     - have client handle game board message and user input.

+11.27.2024
+- New protocol: make the client as dumb as possible.
+    - The client now only does two things:
+        - Prints whatever the server sends to it (everything will be in a json with a "message" varriable.
+It prints the message.)
+        - Sends whatever input the user types into the terminal to ther server.
+    - The server will handle all the game logic as well as format the messages to be displayed client-side.